samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 | Sorcerer or Wizard | 4 + Con. modifier |

 3. **Record New Class Features.** Look at your class features table in [chapter 3](/sources/dnd/phb-2024/character-classes), and note the features you gain at your new level in that class.
 Make any choices offered by a new feature.
-4. **Adjust Proficiency Bonus.** A character’s Proficiency Bonus increases at certain levels, as shown in the [Character Advancement table](#CharacterAdvancement) and your class features table in [chapter 3](/sources/dnd/phb-2024/character-classes).
+4. **Adjust Proficiency Bonus.** A character's Proficiency Bonus increases at certain levels, as shown in the [Character Advancement table](#CharacterAdvancement) and your class features table in [chapter 3](/sources/dnd/phb-2024/character-classes).
 When your Proficiency Bonus increases, increase all the numbers on your character sheet that include your Proficiency Bonus.
 5. **Adjust Ability Modifiers.** If you choose a feat that increases one or more of your ability scores, your ability modifier also changes if the new score is an even number.
 When that happens, adjust all the numbers on your character sheet that use that ability modifier.
 When your Constitution modifier increases by 1, your Hit Point maximum increases by 1 for each level you have attained.
 For example, if a character reaches level 8 and increases their Constitution score from 17 to 18, the Constitution modifier increases to +4.
-The character’s Hit Point maximum then increases by 8, in addition to the Hit Points gained for reaching level 8.
+The character's Hit Point maximum then increases by 8, in addition to the Hit Points gained for reaching level 8.

 ### Tiers of Play

 With each new level, characters acquire new capabilities that equip them to handle greater challenges.
 As characters advance in level, the tone of the game also changes, and the stakes of the campaign get higher.
-It’s helpful to think of a character’s (and a campaign’s) arc in terms of four tiers of play, describing the journey from a level 1 character just beginning an adventuring career to the epic heights of level 20.
-These tiers don’t have any rules associated with them; they point to the fact that the play experience evolves as characters gain levels.
+It's helpful to think of a character's (and a campaign's) arc in terms of four tiers of play, describing the journey from a level 1 character just beginning an adventuring career to the epic heights of level 20.
+These tiers don't have any rules associated with them; they point to the fact that the play experience evolves as characters gain levels.

 #### Tier 1 (Levels 1–4)